Close

 If you are mistreated by your partner, don’t be ashamed.
 It’s not your fault, and you’re not alone.

 FAP supports victims, service members and military families impacted by domestic abuse.
 Family Advocacy Program staff can help at any stage of a relationship.
-Victims decide how much of their story to share and the level of support they want, and FAP will tailor tools and resources to assist.
+Victims decide how much of their experience to share and the level of support they want and FAP will tailor tools and resources to assist.

 Image of Peer-to-Peer Support